Abbott v. Pastides

 Sparks v.
 San Francisco Bay Guardian*

-Successfully defended Bay Guardian in libel and invasion of action arising from April Fool’s Day parody edition of the newspaper.
+Successfully defended Bay Guardian in libel and invasion of action arising from an April Fool’s Day parody edition of the newspaper.
 17 Cal.
 App.
 4th 655 (1993)

 Williams v.
 Superior Court*